shashanktm56/wasserstoff/README.md

 ## MongoDB:
 * MongoDB server installed and running locally or accessible via a remote connection.
 ## Memory and Processing Power:
-* At least 4GB of RAM recommended for processing PDFs and concurrency operations.
+* i had more than 4GB of RAM  for processing PDFs and concurrency operations.
-* Multi-core CPU recommended for faster parallel processing.
+* used Multi-core CPU  for faster parallel processing.

 # Explanation of the Solution